openframeworks/ofBook/chapters/game_design/chapter.md

 }
 ```

-Remember, the first parameter in the bullet’s setup is whether it comes from the player (which, in this case, is always true).
+Remember, the first parameter in the bullet's setup is whether it comes from the player (which, in this case, is always true).
 Run your app and fly around shooting for a bit to see how it feels.

 ###Adding adversaries

-Let’s move on to our enemy.
+Let's move on to our enemy.
 This process should be familiar by now.
 Add an `ofImage enemy_image;` and a `vector<Enemy> enemies;` to `testApp.h`.
 Additionally, add `float max_enemy_amplitude;` and `float max_enemy_shoot_interval;` to `testApp.h`--these are two of the enemy parameters we’ll affect with OSC.
  Your enemy class will look like this:

 ```cpp